top of page

 Leadership on Capitol Hill

-NSBA and SBTC commend the House for its bipartisan support for extending the SBIR/STTR programs to give negotiators more time.
-It is well past time the Senate acts to restore these critical small-business innovation and technology programs.
+NSBA and SBTC commend the House and Senate for their bipartisan action and commitments to extending the SBIR/STTR programs through 2031 with passage of S. 3971, currently awaiting signature on the President's desk.
+It is well past time Washington acts to restore these critical small-business innovation and technology programs, and we're continuing the fight for permanency for these programs until it's done.

 -Jere Glover | SBTC Executive Director